AcceDe-Web/tablist/README.md

 ### HTML

-Basic HTML structure with roles `tablist`, `tab`, and `tabpanel`. `aria-multiselectable` attribute on the tab list and `aria-labelledby` attribute on each tab panels when wanting an accordion instead of tabs. `id` attribute either on the tabs or the tab panel wether we want an accordion or tabs.
+Basic HTML structure with roles `tablist`, `tab`, and `tabpanel`. `aria-multiselectable` attribute on the tab list and `aria-labelledby` attribute on each tab panels when wanting an accordion instead of tabs. `id` attribute either on the tabs or the tab panel whether we want an accordion or tabs.

 #### Example of accordion HTML structure